uwec-innovation-labs/energy-dashboard-frontend/api/README.md

       Davies(dataType:"energy",start:"01-01-2019") {...
     end: counterpart to 'start'.
 Doesn't HAVE to be used along with 'start', but you can Davies(dataType:"energy",start:"01-01-2018",end:"01-01-2019") {...
-    average: data can be averaged by month or year. you probably want to use a sort with this one since it won't be sorted by default be careful if you use it with start/end, since it'll only average the values that fall in that range for the month Davies(dataType:"energy",average:"month") {...
+    average: data can be averaged by day, week, month, or year. you probably want to use a sort with this one since it won't be sorted by default be careful if you use it with start/end, since it'll only average the values that fall in that range for the month Davies(dataType:"energy",average:"month") {...
+      not all timestamp fields will return data when you use averages, obviously (ex. the 'week' average only returns 'week' and 'year')

  *Note: multiple parameters must be separated with commas, and all parameter values except for 'only' must be in double-quotes